-This week revisits an economic model that I’ve found to be effective with clients.
-Also it’s an opportunity to ridicule economists (two birds, one stone).
+This week revisits an economic model that I’ve found effective with clients.
+Also, it’s an opportunity to ridicule economists (two birds, one stone).
 As always, let me know if you’d like a copy.

 Much to discuss…

 The chart below is from First Trust, and it’s top tier.
 It visualizes the effect of inflation on the dollar since 1980.

 From the start of 1980, the purchasing power of a dollar fell more than 70% by the end of 2021.
 It reminds our clients that inflation MUST be considered in any investment.
 Those sitting in cash should especially take notice.

 We are not in a recession.